 Performance test measures (90 day testing period)

 There is data being recorded on the animals on a daily basis in the form of Daily feed Intake.
 This combined with weight recording every 21 days enables a calculation of Average daily gain (g/day) and Feed conversion efficiency (DMI/ADG).
-All animals are linear scored and scanned for muscle depth, fat depth, intramuscular fat (mm) and measured for scrotal circumference (cm).
+Some animals are linear scored and all animals are scanned for muscle depth, fat depth, intramuscular fat (mm) and measured for scrotal circumference (cm).

 Health & disease traits